hassanas/Magento-Discontinued-Products/README.md

 Complete Solution to Disabled Products This extension is useful for small scale to large scale online business.

+Only solution in the market with all possible options to divert available in magento.

 Complete Solution to Disabled Products provide comprehensive options for the products which disabled or out of stock and you dont want to show them on the site any more.

 You spent a lot of effor against online marketing and rank your products on searh engine but what happened if user diverted to your site and found 404 page.